Lower Limb Tendinopathy Course

 This practical course will cover every aspect of lower limb tendon assessment including differential diagnosis, as well as complete rehabilitation.
 It is critical we are evidence-based but not recipe-driven – come and learn how to tailor a program for every patient you see.
 You can enroll in the course here

 Ebonie has worked and researched alongside Jill Cook, Lorimer Moseley, Craig Purdam, and Sean Docking, who have all been responsible for some ground-breaking research in the areas of pain and tendinopathy.

 Ebonie works as a Sports Physiotherapist at the Victorian Institute of Sport and runs a tendon clinic.
-Her previous clinical career has included Australian Institute of Sport, Australian Ballet Company, Australian Ballet School, Melbourne Heart Football Club, Alphington Sports Medicine Centre, Victorian Institute of Sport, 2006 Commonwealth Games, 2010 Vancouver Winter Olympics, 2010 Singapore Youth Olympics, 2012 London Paralympics, 18 months travelling with Disney’s The Lion King stage show (Melbourne and Shanghai tour).
+Her previous clinical career has included Australian Institute of Sport, Australian Ballet Company, Australian Ballet School, Melbourne Heart Football Club, Alphington Sports Medicine Centre, Victorian Institute of Sport, 2006 Commonwealth Games, 2010 Vancouver Winter Olympics, 2010 Singapore Youth Olympics, 2012 London Paralympics, and spent 18 months traveling with Disney’s The Lion King stage show (Melbourne and Shanghai tour).